Setting aside a financial agreement

 In Australia, financial agreements are governed by the Family Law Act.
 They allow couples to take control of property division rather than relying on court decisions.
 However, there are strict legal requirements these agreements must meet to be enforceable.

 When circumstances change significantly, or if the agreement was not properly created, you may seek to challenge prenup arrangements or other financial agreements.
-You might challenge a prenup if you believe an invalid financial agreement exists because essential steps were missed during its creation.
+People sometimes challenge a prenuptial agreement where they believe an invalid financial agreement exists because certain steps were missed during its creation.

 An invalid financial agreement can arise if proper disclosure was not provided, if either party lacked independent legal advice, or if the agreement was signed under pressure.
-When you want to set aside financial agreement arrangements, you'll need to demonstrate one of these grounds to a court.
+To set aside financial agreement arrangements, one of these grounds generally needs to be demonstrated to a court.

 Key points

-• Financial agreements must meet strict legal requirements to be enforceable
+• Financial agreements generally need to meet strict legal requirements to be enforceable.

-• Full financial disclosure is essential for the agreement to be valid
+• Full financial disclosure is generally a requirement for the agreement to be valid.

 • Courts can set aside agreements if requirements were not properly followed

-• The grounds for challenging vary and depend on your specific circumstances
+• The grounds for challenging vary and depend on the particular circumstances.

 Common situations